AliceB08/COMP767-Project/README.md

 - `run_train_switching_targets.sh`: generates multiple target ensembles and the same number of last layers.
 Trains the model with switching targets.

 The weights and ratemaps for the path integration experiments are in the folder `experiments`.

+## Actor-Critic

+The necessary information to run the actor-critic is in the README in the `actor-critic` directory.
+See https://github.com/AliceB08/COMP767-Project/blob/master/actor-critic/README.md.